 Address: 5200 Glover Road NW, Washington, DC 20008

-Think that DC is all about buildings and city stuff?
+Think that DC is all about old buildings, history, and generic city stuff?

 The park is over 1700 acres in size, making it a massive green space within the otherwise densely-populated DC area.
 The Rock Creek runs straight through the middle of it from Virginia to the Potomac, with several scenic bridges crossing the water throughout the park.